 Today, Lockheed is equipped to successfully execute multi-million dollar installation projects.
 Yet we’re still able to retain the spirit and authenticity of a family-owned business with longtime employees, an unwavering commitment to our customers, and an unrelenting focus on quality and service.

-In fact, after all these years, you’ll still find a Kosiver at the helm.
+While we shifted away from manufacturing residential windows over the years, we’ve stayed true to our roots and today you’ll still find a Kosiver at the helm.
 In 1988, Ben and Ruth sold Lockheed Window Corp. to their son, Jeffrey Kosiver, who ran the company for 21 years.
-In 2009, Mike Kosiver — Jeffrey’s son and our current president — bought the company after beginning here as a teenager and running Lockheed’s installation operations for 18 years.
+In 2009, Michael Kosiver — Jeffrey’s son and our current president — bought the company after beginning here as a teenager and running Lockheed’s installation operations for 18 years.